What Is an L Visa for Intracompany Transferees?

 (b) establishes goals and policies;

-Specialized knowledge includes specialized knowledge of the company’s product, service, research, equipment, techniques, management or other interests and its application in international markets, or has an advanced level of knowledge of processes and procedures of the company.
-It includes a type of specialized or advanced knowledge that is different for that generally found in a particular industry, but need not be proprietary or unique.
+Specialized knowledge includes specialized knowledge of the company’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge of processes and procedures of the company.
+It includes a type of specialized or advanced knowledge that is different from that generally found in a particular industry, but need not be proprietary or unique.

-Petition is approved for 3 years.
-I a new office, it’s approved for one year, and thereafter for 2-year increments.
-There is a 7-year maximum for L-1A visa and a 5-year maximum for L-1B visa.
-Spouses and children receive L-2 visa.
-Spouse with L-2 visa is eligible for employment authorization document.
+The petition is approved for 3 years.
+If it’s a new office, it’s approved for one year, and thereafter for 2-year increments.
+There is a 7-year maximum for an L-1A visa and a 5-year maximum for an L-1B visa.
+Spouses and children receive L-2 visas.
+A spouse with an L-2 visa is eligible for an employment authorization document.

-For more information and help with your L visa application, call L visa attorney in Phoenix at 480-425-2009 or send us email TODAY and schedule a CONSULTATION!
+For more information and help with your L visa application, call the professionals at Juras Law Firm, PLC in Scottsdale, AZ at 480-425-2009 and schedule a consultation with us today!